rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

         )
 ```

-It has a projection, the terminal document, a lines document, which was used as
+It has a projection (the terminal document), a lines document (which was used
-input, and a `project` function.
+as input), and a `project` function.

 It is used something like this: